 Form more information, see the Applied Creativity Training for Invention brochure.

-Save the date!
-The 2017 Thought Leadership Conference hosted by ipCapital Group will be held on May 10-11, 2017 at the Essex Culinary Resort & Spa.
+The 2017 Thought Leadership Conference hosted by ipCapital Group was held on May 10-11, 2017 at the Essex Culinary Resort & Spa.

 Managing Partner Nancy Cronin, was a highlighted speaker at the Smart Energy Summit in Austin Texas.
 This year's topic was "Engaging the Consumer" and focused on the new cross-industry opportunities in the expanding market for energy solutions as they evolve within the smart home and consumer-based Internet of Things.
 Areas of discussion included: